department-of-veterans-affairs/vets-design-system-documentation/src/_components/additional-info.md

 ---
 layout: component
 title: Additional info
-intro-text: "Additional info makes content easier to scan as it hides information that may not be applicable to all users or situations."
+intro-text: "Additional info makes content easier to scan as it hides information that may not be applicable to all users or situations.
+We use the Additional info component to situate plain language help at the point of the process where it is most relevant."
 sketch-link: https://www.sketch.com/s/610156b6-f281-4497-81f3-64454fc72156/p/C28D2A57-71E4-4EDF-8FBA-87C6D858BF60
 status: use-deployed
 web-component: va-additional-info